awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

 For example applications, including a Node\.js example and a Python example, see [Container image support for Lambda](http://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/) on the AWS Blog\.

+After you create a container image in the Amazon ECR container registry, you can [create and run](configuration-images.md) the Lambda function\.

 **Topics**
 + [Image types](#images-types)
 + [Container tools](#images-tools)